vals-productions/sqlighter/README.md

 #### Sqlighter at iOS

-Include contents of /ios/impl/ directory SQLighterDbImpl and SQLighterRsImpl .h and *.m files into your iOS project.
+Include contents of /ios/impl/ directory - SQLighterDbImpl and SQLighterRsImpl *.h and *.m files into your iOS project.
 Right click at the project's source files folder, pick "Add files to "prj name", locate the place where you cloned sqlighter repository, and add those files.